konnov/protocols-made-fun/_posts/2026-04-30-tlc-vs-simulation.md

 As you can see, with the meaningful default of 100,000 random walks, we achieve poor coverage on readers-writers and FPaxos, though the coverage on two-phase commit is nearly 99%.
-So this new TLC simulation has much better coverage than [random walks][], but it has comparable coverage on the readers-writers and FPaxos benchmarks!
+So this TLC simulations achieve much better coverage on two-phase commit than [random walks][], but they have comparable coverage on the readers-writers and FPaxos benchmarks!
 You can also switch between this blog post and [random walks][] to see the difference in coverage between the two approaches.

 To stress the message of the previous blog post, these instances are **not that large by the model checking standards**.